-No. We accept applications first come first serve on a rolling basis until all 30 slots are filled.
+Wisconsin does not have a deadline.
+We accept applications on a first come basis until all 30 slots are filled.

 Yes.
-Employers should be sure to address the exceptional need and public interest for the specialist physician in that area.
+Within the application, employers should be sure to address the exceptional need and public interest for the specialist physician in that area.

 Flex spots may be filled by primary care or specialist physicians.
-In order to be recommended for a non-HPSA placement at least 40% of the physician's primary care or specialty patients must come from surrounding HPSA areas.
-Also, the employer letter must show exceptional need and public interest for the physician to be placed in the area.
+In order to be recommended for a non-HPSA placement at least 30% of the physician's primary care or specialty patients must come from surrounding HPSA or MUA/P areas. or meet the required extenuating criteria (see Flex Placement Criteria)

 There are a number of ways to meet this requirement.
 One example is to run reports of patient address data (focusing on city, county, and/or zip code) and checking to see if those locations are in shortage areas.
-To discuss other ways to meet this requirement, contact us.
+A list of zip codes with centroids within underserved areas, HPSA, MUA, and MUP, can be provided upon request.
+To discuss other ways to meet this requirement, please contact us.